 But then we realize that parenthood doesn’t really have a safe zone where anything is guaranteed.
 Even as one worry passes, another one can easily come.
 After all, anything can happen to our children at three days old, three months, three years, even thirty years.

 The vulnerability and worrying over all the “what if’s” would be so much easier if we didn’t pour our whole lives and hearts to our kids.
 It can be painful to love so much, not knowing just how everything will turn out.

 But it’s so worthwhile, this whole parenting thing, even with your heart on your sleeve.

-This post is dedicated to all children who continue to touch those around them in ways only a child can.
-Thank you for teaching us adults a thing or two about life.
+This article is dedicated to the children of Sandy Hook Elementary, who continue to touch those around them in ways only a child can.

 Get more tips about parenting and raising kids: